cristi-d/wee-lib/README.md

 ```

 ## Exceptions
-Facade for building exceptions with templated messages
+Facade for building exceptions with templated messages or for writing try-catch builder style
 ```
 //Create an Exception object
 IllegalStateException forSafeKeeping =
   Exceptions
     .builder(IllegalStateException.class)